We have fielded many questions over the years and trust that we can help you troubleshoot any problems you encounter. We are at your service.

 Do I have to submit my application in English?

 An application must be submitted in English, but the manuscript may be in a language other than English, as long as it is accompanied by an English translation, though the translation need not be done by the applicant.
-If you wish to submit your application in a language other than English, please contact the Literature Fellowships Hotline prior to the deadline for more guidance.
+If you wish to submit your manuscript in a language other than English, please contact the Literature Fellowships Hotline prior to the deadline for more guidance.

 How will my application be evaluated?